 By far the oldest part of the school is at the present Henry Fanshawe site, where in 1866 the Rev. Charles Fanshawe laid the foundation stone on the present site overlooking Chesterfield Road.
 The school moved into this neo-Elizabethan building from its original site overlooking Fanshawe Bank, near Church Street.

-Extensions to the original building in 1914, 1938 and 1972 formed a quadrangle which encases the Memorial Garden (1950) and houses I.T., Maths, R.E. and Business Studies and a fully equipped careers centre.
+Extensions to the original building in 1914, 1938 and 1972 formed a quadrangle which encases the Memorial Garden (1950) and houses I.T., Maths, R.E. and Business and a fully equipped careers centre.

 Further permanent buildings were added in the 1970s to house humanities, languages, biology, drama and the library.
 A sports hall and some temporary classrooms were added in 1979 to house the increasing school population.